 Evaluation will be based on points from homeworks.
 Each practicals, several problems totally for about 3 points will be assigned for homework.
 The deadline for each homework will be the next practicals.
 You will need at least 2/3 points from the first 6 practicals to obtain the credit, that is 12 points.
-Additional points will be available for homework assigned on the last (7th) practicals.
+Additional points will be available for homework assigned on the last (7th) practical on Jan 7th.